khannurien/denosim/README.md

-# denosim
+# ⏳ denosim

-A discrete-event simulation library for Deno.
+A process-based, discrete-event simulation library for Deno.

+Main characteristics and features:

+- ⚙️ Define **processes** using finite state machines -- your code determines state transitions;
+- 🔗 Use **resources** to model shared data -- synchronize processes using `put`/`get` semantics;
+- ⏯️ Leverage **immutability** to pause and resume simulations -- snapshot the whole simulation state and restore it later.

+Planned features:

+- 🔌 Socket-based **communication** -- easily build user interfaces;
+- 🌐 Run **distributed** simulations -- deploy processes on different machines.

 ## Setup